htrc/htrc-ef-api/README.md

 ```
 where `HOST` is the desired hostname or IP to bind to, and `PORT` is the desired port to run on.

+# Docker
+Create docker image and publish it to the docker repository(docker.htrc.illinois.edu)
+`sbt docker:publish`

 # API

 https://htrc.stoplight.io/docs/ef-api